corbado/passkeys-amazon-cognito/README.md

 ### Built With

-The sample project uses Angular as web frontend framework and Node.js / Express as backend (both in TypeScript).
+The sample project uses Angular as web frontend framework and Node.js / Express in the backend (both in TypeScript).

 * [![Angular][Angular.io]][Angular-url]
 * [![Node.js][Nodejs.org]][Nodejs-url]